Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Meal prep: Cook meats, prepare dressing, and chop all produce except avocado ahead of time.
 Slice avocado and assemble salad at the same time.

 Love adding more protein to your salads?
-Try these meal-worthy recipes!
+Try these satisfying, meal-worthy recipes!

 Tap on the times in the instructions below to start a kitchen timer while you cook.